How To Get Low-Income Internet Through Spectrum

 What is the Spectrum Internet Assist program?

 The Spectrum Internet Assist program isn’t something that sprung up in the wake of the ACP’s demise.
-It’s been around since 2016, offering a cable internet plan with 50Mbps download speed for a digestible price of $24.99 per month.
-It’s the only Spectrum plan we know of that doesn’t increase in price after 12 or 24 months, but you must meet certain criteria and upload documents to be eligible—we’ll talk about that momentarily.
+It’s been around since 2016, offering a cable internet plan with 50Mbps download speed for a digestible price of $25 per month.
+You must meet certain criteria and upload documents to be eligible—we’ll talk about that momentarily.

 And like any other Spectrum internet plan, the equipment doesn’t cost a thing, whether it’s a modem or gateway.
 However, WiFi Service costs an extra $5 per month for Internet Assist customers.
 This fee applies to the Wi-Fi component in the gateway or any router supplied by Spectrum.
 There is no charge if you use a router purchased through a retailer.

 Spectrum launched a second plan in April 2022, offering 100Mbps in download speed.
-The caveat is that the price increases after 12 months, plus the WiFi Service fee is slightly higher at $7 per month.
+The caveat is that the WiFi Service fee is slightly higher at $7 per month.
 As with the 50Mbps plan, your household must meet specific criteria to qualify.

 Who qualifies for the Spectrum Internet Assist program?